By leaving us a gift in your will, you can help fund our vital work caring for children with life-shortening conditions and supporting their families.

 We’re hugely grateful to all the remarkable people who leave us legacies to support our work even after they’ve died.
 We’re very conscious that they won’t see the effects of their legacy, so we take very seriously our responsibility to spend it wisely.

-We need £4 million a year just to keep doing what we do, and you might not realise that only 3.8% of our funding comes from the government.
+We need over £4 million a year just to keep doing what we do, and you might not realise that less than 4% of our funding comes from the government.
 So once you’ve made provision for your own family and loved ones, please do consider supporting the essential work of Forget Me Not Children’s Hospice.

 Why are legacies such a good idea?